bakim/JavaZon/README.md

 # JavaZon
-Wrote a Java program that simulates placing an order at a store, which can accept input from the user, perform calculations, and generate output.
-Utilized multi-class design application using a multi-tier approach, strategized through the presentation tier and business logic tier, and applied user input validation.
+JavaZon is a Java program that simulates placing an order at a store, which can accept input from the user, perform calculations, and generate output.

+It utilizes multi-class design application using a multi-tier approach and applies user input validation.

+It is composed of the presentation tier and business logic tier.